-Jeff Pitzer formed his own law firm in Portland, Oregon in January 2002, after nearly 12 years at Chicago's Jenner & Block, a 400-lawyer national litigation powerhouse perenially ranked by the American Lawyer as one of the country's twenty most elite firms.
+Jeff Pitzer formed his own law firm in Portland, Oregon in January 2002, after nearly 12 years at Chicago's Jenner & Block (the last five a full equity partner), a 400-lawyer national litigation powerhouse perenially ranked by the American Lawyer as one of the country's twenty most elite firms.
 Mr. Pitzer obtained a bachelors degree in chemistry from the University of Kansas in 1986, and earned his law degree, cum laude, from the University of Wisconsin in 1990.
-Mr. Pitzer launched his career at Jenner & Block in 1990, and became a full equity partner there in 1997.

 Pete Grabiel began his legal career in the litigation department of the Natural Resources Defense Council (NRDC) in Washington, D.C.
 After graduating from law school in 2006, Pete practiced as an associate with a prestigious boutique commercial litigation firm in New York City where he worked on a variety of complex, high-stakes cases.
-In 2008, Pete moved abroad with his family and began a successful career as an international environmental lawyer.
-Working initially as a lobbyist, Pete went on to become an advisor to numerous developing countries, including the African Union, on various aspects of the climate and ozone negotiations at the United Nations.
-During this time, Pete also worked on a number of environmental issues within the European Union and later collaborated with the New York Attorney Generalís office to develop a mass toxic tort lawsuit on behalf of the State.
+In 2008, Pete moved abroad with his family and began a successful career as an international environmental lawyer, serving as an advisor to numerous developing countries, including the African Union, on various aspects of the climate and ozone negotiations at the United Nations.